drusco/nexos/docusaurus/docs/examples/basics/creating-new-proxy.md

 hide_table_of_contents: false
 ---

-## With a Target Object
+## Using an Object as Target

-Creating a proxy from an existing object returns the same proxy when called multiple times with the same target.
+When you pass a regular object to `nexo.create`, it will always return a new proxy, even if the same target object is reused.
+This ensures that each proxy instance is unique and independently observable.

 ```javascript
 import { Nexo } from "nexos";